 - Receiving stolen property

-The statutes even contain laws concerning very specific types of theft such as library theft, failure to pay wages, theft of motor fuel, and airbag fraud.
+The statutes even contain laws concerning very specific types of theft such as library theft, failure to pay wages, stealing motor fuel, and airbag fraud.

 What Factors Affect Penalties for Theft?